-Our OE sessions are organised and run by Jenna Wittman who has a Level 3 Award for Coordinating the Outdoor Curriculum and Adrian Goodhand who is a level 3 Forest School practitioner and Forest School trainer with many years expertise.
+Our OE sessions follow the school's progression of skills (Appendix 1) set by Jenna Wittman who has a Level 3 Award for Coordinating the Outdoor Curriculum.
 All staff and volunteers have undergone an appropriate selection process to assess their skills and suitability for working with children and have been subject to enhanced DBS checks as well as attended fire pit safety training with Adrian Goodhand.
-All sessions are staffed by a qualified first aider and all staff have access to a recommended first aid kit.
+All sessions are carried out with a qualified first aider on site and all staff have access to a recommended first aid kit.